 - Evidence of satisfactory health status, AHA CPR certification, malpractice insurance, health insurance, and immunizations

 - Three letters of recommendation

 RN to MSN programs generally consist of a few components: first, bridge courses are taken if a student is starting out with an ADN.
 Once those are completed, or if a student is starting out with a BSN, advanced level MSN core courses are taken.
 Finally, specialized courses are completed that build upon the knowledge obtained by the core coursework.
 Afterwards, there is usually a clinical component that students must complete to earn their degree.

-As an example, MSN core courses offered as part of the RN to MSN program at Thomas University in Thomasville, GA, include:
+As an example, MSN core courses offered as part of an RN to MSN program may include:

 - Information Technology in Nursing Administration and Education